lodeapp/lode/README.md

 ## Getting started

 You can download the latest pre-packaged version [here](https://lode.run/) or choose a version from the [releases](https://github.com/lodeapp/lode/releases) page.

-See [lode.run](https://lode.run/documentation/) for instructions on how to use the software.
+For instructions on how to use the software, see [the documentation](https://lode.run/documentation/).

 Lode currently supports the following testing frameworks:

 - [PHPUnit](https://lode.run/documentation/frameworks.html#phpunit)
 - [Jest](https://lode.run/documentation/frameworks.html#jest)

-For more information, see each specific framework's section in [this page](https://lode.run/documentation/frameworks.html).

 ## Development